Switzerland raises 2012 GDP forecast but warns of worsening EU outlook

 The secretariat said that the increase in the target was prompted primarily by better-than-expected domestic economic activity and a relatively resilient export business so far this year – despite a strong Swiss franc and the economic recession in many EU countries.

-However, the upward revision in the GDP growth target “cannot detract from the fact that the economic environment in
+However, the upward revision in the GDP growth target “cannot detract from the fact that the economic environment in Europe has recently deteriorated further,” SECO said.

 The turbulent events on currency markets since 2010 already forced many Swiss exporters to reduce their sales prices - to the detriment of margins - in order to remain internationally competitive despite the strength of the Swiss franc.